Add Duo's strong two-factor authentication to your web application, complete with inline self-service enrollment and Duo Prompt.

 Before starting:

-Click Protect an Application and locate the entry for Web SDK in the applications list.
-Click Protect to the far-right to configure the application and get your integration key, secret key, and API hostname.
+Locate the 2FA-only entry for Web SDK in the applications list.
+Click Protect to the far-right to configure the application and get your Client ID, Client secret, and API hostname.
 You'll need this information to complete your setup.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 Download and install a supported client library (Python, Ruby, Classic ASP, ASP.NET, Java, PHP, Node.js, ColdFusion, Perl).